samdogg7/iOS-Web-Browser/README.md

-#  ACME Web Browser README - Sam Doggett
+#  iOS Web Browser README - Sam Doggett

 Thank you for extending the opportunity to demonstrate my mobile development talents in the form of a project.
 This was a fun assignment!